adjtomo/pyatoa/pyatoa/docs/overview.rst

 - Is Pyatoa necessary to run seismic inversions?

-Well, SeisFlows3 was originally written (as SeisFlows) as an automated workflow tool for full waveform inversion, allowing for generalizerd interfacing with a number of numerical solvers and compute interfaces.
+Well, SeisFlows3 was originally written (as SeisFlows) as an automated workflow tool for full waveform inversion, allowing for generalized interfacing with a number of numerical solvers and compute interfaces.

 However, within the original SeisFlows, we identified some key features that are